 To charge a Hummer EV’s 205 kWh battery pack, it’d take 4.2 days.
 That’s assuming everything works right and there are no dips.
 We wouldn’t be surprised if it’d take a week.

 A 32 amp home charger from a company like JuiceBox would cut that time significantly.
 GMC claims it’d be about 24 hours to fully charge.
+For more home EV charger options, check out our list of the best home EV chargers.

 An 11.5 kW charger, which runs on a 60 amp circuit, should cut the time to about 16.5 hours.
 These are GMC’s estimates so your mileage might vary.